Helix pomatia: Lifecycle

-Average distance of migration reaches 3.5–6.0 m.

 This snail is hermaphroditic.
 Reproduction in Central Europe begins at the end of May.

 Eggs are laid in June and July, in clutches of 40–65 eggs.
 The size of the egg is 5.5–6.5 mm or 8.6 × 7.2 mm.
 Juveniles hatch after three to four weeks, and may consume their siblings under unfavourable climate conditions.
 Maturity is reached after two to five years.
-The life span is up to 20 years, but snails die faster often because of drying in summer and freezing in winter.
+The life span is up to 20 years, but they often die sooner due to drying in summer and freezing in winter.
 Ten-year-old individuals are probably not uncommon in natural populations.
 The maximum lifespan is 35 years.

 During estivation or hibernation, H. pomatia is one of the few species that is capable of creating a calcareous epiphragm to seal the opening of its shell.

+Preference for feeding on the nettle Urtica dioica was found in H. pomatia juveniles in Germany.

 Conservation

 This species is listed in IUCN Red List, and in European Red List of Non-marine Molluscs as of least concern.
 H. pomatia is threatened by continuous habitat destructions and drainage, usually less threatened by commercial collections.
 Many unsuccessful attempts have been made to establish the species in various parts of England, Scotland, and Ireland; it only survived in natural habitats in southern England, and is threatened by intensive farming and habitat destruction.
 It is of lower concern in Switzerland and Austria, but many regions restrict commercial collecting.